IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

 - Flow Exerciser
 - XPath Expression Builder

 A number of sections will be labeled “Key Idea” or “Key Concept”.
-Be sure to review these sections when you come across them, as they will explain concepts of IBM Integration Bus that you will explore in some detail in the early labs, but in more detail as you continue to work through the more advanced labs
+Be sure to review these sections when you come across them, as they will explain concepts of IBM App Connect Enterprise that you will explore in some detail in the early labs, but in more detail as you continue to work through the more advanced labs

 ### Key Idea: The Toolkit

 |---|---|
 | ![](./images/info.png) |The Integration Toolkit.
 Read the section below for additional information on the IBM Integration Toolkit.|

 The Integration Toolkit is based on Eclipse and includes components from IBM Rational® Application Developer.
-It provides several Perspectives specifically for IBM Integration Bus as well as additional Perspectives from Rational Application Developer and Eclipse.
+It provides several Perspectives specifically for IBM App Connect Enterprise as well as additional Perspectives from Rational Application Developer and Eclipse.
 This system is using the default installation.
 During the labs and lectures, you will be learning more about the components in a typical development and runtime environment.

 The screenshot above is of the **Integration Development** perspective.
 It is divided into multiple views (or panes).
 Each view is identified by a tab at the top of the view.
 On the lower left are several additional views, such as the **Integration Nodes** view.